Sohojoe/DQN_pytorch/Report.md

  * 3 - Move Right

 ## Results

+I was able to achieve an average score of 13+ over 100 episodes by tuning the learning rate (from 5e-4 to 1e-4).
+I was able to solve the environment in around 500 episodes.

 ![plot_of_rewards]

-TODO

-* [x] Clearly describe the learning algorithm
-* [x] chosen hyperparameters
-* [x] describes the model architectures for any neural networks.
-* [ ] plot of rewards per episode - illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13
-* [ ] reports the number of episodes needed to solve the environment
+Blue = score per episode.
+Green = average score over past 100 episodes

+Here is a GIF of the agent scoring 14 points in an episode:

+![banana_good]

+Here is a GIF of the agent getting stuck in a loop:

+![banana_stuck]

+I tried various strategies to improve the score but was not able to make a significant improvement.
+The strategies I tried include:

+1. Grid search over Hyperparameters
+2. Implementing DDQN (Hasselt et al., ‎2015) - I was able to see improvements against the Gym CartPole environment, but it scored less with the Banana environment.
+3. Implementing a simplified version of Prioritized Experience Replay (Schaul et al., ‎2015) - Again, I was able to see improvements against the Gym CartPole environment, but not with the Banana environment.

-* [ ] Ideas for Future Work - concrete future ideas for improving the agent's performance.
+## Ideas for Future Work

+I see various ways of improving the agents' performance:

+### Algorithmic Improvements

+1. Adding an LSTM - Sometimes, the agent gets stuck into an endless loop whereby it goes left for a few frames, then right for a few frames.
+An LSTM could help the agent to avoid that state.

+2. Additional DQN improvements - There continue to be algorithmic improvements to the original DQN algorithm.
+It would be interesting to try Rainbow (Hasselt et al., ‎2018), which combines many improvements into one algorithm.

+### Using Background Knowledge of the Environment

+3. Reduce Number of Actions - The trained agent only uses 3 actions (left, right, forward).
+Training with a reduced number of actions should improve performance.

+4. Visual Pre-Processing - As well as training from pixels, the environment seems like a good candidate for pre-processing.
+For example, rather than 3 RGB layers, we could pick out the yellow in the good bananas for one layer, the blue for bad bananas in another layer, and the gray of the wall for a third layer.
+This should help improve training time over RGB layers.

+## Optional Goals

-Optional Goals
+The Optional Goals I Completed Are:

-* [ ] Include a GIF and/or link to a YouTube video of your trained agent!
+* Include a GIF and/or link to a YouTube video of your trained agent (see above)
-* [ ] Solve the environment in fewer than 1800 episodes!
+* Solve the environment in fewer than 1800 episodes! (solved in ~500)
-* [ ] Write a blog post explaining the project and your implementation!
+* Write a blog post explaining the project and your implementation (see: [The Fairly Accessible Guide to the DQN Algorithm](https://medium.com/@Joebooth/the-fairly-accessible-guide-to-the-dqn-algorithm-d497565844b9?sk=90a9811a622c66663777d375b6eb817c)
-* [ ] Implement a double DQN, a dueling DQN, and/or prioritized experience replay!
+* Implement a double DQN, a dueling DQN, and/or prioritized experience replay (see results)
-* [ ] For an extra challenge after passing this project, try to train an agent from raw pixels!
-Check out (Optional) Challenge: Learning from Pixels in the classroom for more details.

-### The Markov Property

-The state is said the have the Markov Property if the state includes all information about all aspects of the past agent–environment interaction that make a difference for the future.
-For example, in chess, at any timestep the chessboard reveals the full state of the game, where as in Poker, some cards are hidden.
-Therefore, chess has the Markov Property, whereas, Poker does not.

-state has the Markov Property because it represents all the history of that game in terms of influencing future moves.

- (MDP) is defined by:
- a set of states, S
- a set of actions, A
- a set of rewards, R
- one-step dynamics of the environment a discount factor of future rewards.